 908-3.2 APPLICATION.

-Apply soil stabilization material at the rate specified in the Special Provisions.
-If seeding is specified, complete the application of mulch or matting within 24 hours after seed is placed.
+a.
+Matting.
+Apply soil stabilization material using the hydraulic method at the an application rate in accordance with the manufacturer's recommendations. specified in the Special Provisions.
+If seeding is specified, except where seed is included in the stabilization material, complete the application of mulch or matting stabilization materials within 24 hours after seed is placed.
+Mulch material referenced in subsection 908-2.1 may be used for seed placed on or before June 30th.
+HECP shall be used for seed applied after June 30th.
 When matting is shown on the plans, staple matting every 5 feet at overlapped joints and edges or as recommended by the manufacturer.
 Do not use vehicles or equipment which cause rutting or displacement of the subgrade or topsoil.

-a.
+b.
 Hydraulic Erosion Control Product (HECP).

-- 1) HECP-1.
-Apply at a rate of 3500 lbs per acre (dry weight basis) in compliance with manufacturer's instructions and recommendations using an approved mechanically agitated, hydraulic seeding/mulching machine with a fan-type nozzle (50-degree tip).
+1) HECP-1.
+Apply at a rate of 3500 lbs per acre (dry weight basis) in compliance with manufacturer's instructions and recommendations using an approved mechanically agitated. hydraulic seeding/mulching machine with a fan-type nozzle (50-degree tip).
 Apply from opposing directions to reduce the "shadow effect" and to achieve best soil coverage.
 Do not apply HECP-1 in channels, swales, or other areas where concentrated flows are anticipated, unless installed in conjunction with a temporary erosion control blanket or non-degradable turf reinforcement mat.
 Slope interruption devices or water diversion techniques are recommended when slope lengths exceed 100 feet and/or slopes are steeper than 3H;1V.
 Where surfaces are to be seeded, apply HECP-1 in a two-step process unless a single step process is recommended by the manufacturer and approved by the Engineer.
 The single step process involves mixing all components in a single tank load.
 In step one of a two step process, mix and apply any seed and soil amendments with a small amount of HECP-1 for visual metering.
 In step two, mix and apply HECP-1 over freshly seeded surfaces.
 Do not leave seeded surfaces unprotected, especially if precipitation is imminent.
 Mix HECP-1 in the hydraulic application machine by filling the tank to middle of agitator shaft or 1/3 tank full of water.
 Turn on the pump to wet or purge lines.
 Begin agitating and keep adding water slowly while adding the HECP-1 at a steady rate.
 Consult the manufacturer's application and loading charts to determine the number of bags to be added.
 Mix at a rate of 50 lb HECP-1 per 125 gallons of water.
 Contact the equipment manufacturer to determine optimum loading and mixing rates.
 All HECP-1 should be loaded when the tank is approximately 3/4 full.
 Where fertilizer is applied with HECP-1, add it when the tank is nearly full.
 Before application, mix the slurry for at least 10 minutes after adding the last amount of HECP-1.
 This is imperative to fully activate the bonding additives and to attain proper viscosity.
-Turn off the recirculation valve and reduce the agitator speed to minimize the potential for air entrainment within the slurry. - 2) HECP-2.
-Apply in accordance with manufacturer's instructions, at a rate specified by the manufacturer. - 908-3.3 MAINTENANCE.
+Turn off the recirculation valve and reduce the agitator speed to minimize the potential for air entrainment within the slurry.

+- 2) HECP-2.
+Apply in accordance with manufacturer's instructions, at a rate specified by the manufacturer. - c.
+Turf Reinforcement Mats.
+Install according to manufacturer's installation instructions.

+908-3.3 MAINTENANCE.
 Reshape and reseed any damaged areas and repair the mulch\HECP\or matting as required.